Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 #### Enumeration types

-WebIDL enumeration types are represented as C++ enum classes.
-The values of the C++ enum are named by taking the strings in the WebIDL enumeration, replacing all non-alphanumerics with underscores, and uppercasing the first letter, with a special case for the empty string, which becomes the value `_empty`.
+Web IDL enumeration types are represented as C++ enum classes.
+The values of the C++ enum are named by taking the strings in the Web IDL enumeration, replacing all non-alphanumerics with underscores, and uppercasing the first letter, with a special case for the empty string, which becomes the value `_empty`.

-For a WebIDL enum named `MyEnum`, the C++ enum is named `MyEnum` and placed in the `mozilla::dom` namespace, while the values are placed in the `mozilla::dom::MyEnum` namespace.
+For a Web IDL enum named `MyEnum`, the C++ enum is named `MyEnum` and placed in the `mozilla::dom` namespace, while the values are placed in the `mozilla::dom::MyEnum` namespace.
 There is also a `mozilla::dom::MyEnumValues::strings` which is an array of